Badeti Radha Krishnayya

 Badeti Radha Krishnayya is an Indian politician from Andhra Pradesh.
 He is a member of Telugu Desam Party.
-He was known as Badeti Chanti.
+He is known as Badeti Chanti.

 Political career

 Badeti Radha Krishnayya was elected as the Member of the Legislative Assembly representing the Eluru Assembly constituency in 2024 Andhra Pradesh Legislative Assembly elections.
 He won the elections by a margin of 62388 votes defeating Alla Kali Krishna Srinivas of the YSR Congress Party.